FenPhoenix/ReasonableRTF/README.md

 ### Supported

 - All basic plain text, hex-encoded chars, Unicode-encoded chars
-- Symbol fonts (the abovementioned ones) converted to Unicode equivalents
+- Symbol fonts (Wingdings 1, 2 and 3, Webdings, Symbol, and Zapf Dingbats) converted to Unicode equivalents
 - Characters specified as "SYMBOL" field instructions
 - Undocumented use of the \langN keyword to [specify character encoding](https://therealfenphoenix.wordpress.com/2024/01/05/rtf-character-encoding-who-needs-a-spec-anyway/) - old versions of RichTextBox used to support this